ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 #### Server Notification Token
 1. Create a new Jenkins credential containing the token, which gets send by the server notification plugin to Artemis with every build result:\
     a. **Kind**: Secret text\
-    b. **Secret**: _your.secret_token_value_ (choose any value you want, copy it for the nex step)
+    b. **Secret**: _your.secret_token_value_ (choose any value you want, copy it for the nex step)\
     c.
-Leave the ID field blank
+Leave the ID field blank\
     d.
 The description is up to you

-2. Copy the generated ID of the new credentials and put it into the Artemis configuration _application-prod.yml_
+2. Copy the generated ID of the new credentials and put it into the Artemis configuration _application-artemis.yml_

         artemis:
             continuous-integration:
                 artemis-authentication-token-key: the.id.of.the.notification.token.credential

-3. Copy the actual value you chose for the token and put it into the Artemis configuration _application-prod.yml_
+3. Copy the actual value you chose for the token and put it into the Artemis configuration _application-artemis.yml_

         artemis:
             continuous-integration: